-Different coffee processes yield varying concentrations, and a mouthfeel vocabulary should be employed to describe these diverse drinks.
+Different coffee processes yield varying concentrations, and a mouthfeel vocabulary should be employed to describe these mixed drinks.
 Crema has been shown to enhance the coffee’s aromatic properties and to create anticipation for its intake, in addition to its visual look and texturization.

 Despite significant knowledge of coffee composition and foam generation in beer, milk froth, and effervescent drinks, little is known about the development and endurance of coffee crema.

-There is a basic awareness of the components necessary for the formation and stability of crema.
-On the other hand, foams are well-known for being incredibly difficult to examine owing to their dynamics and the multitude of events occurring simultaneously on the foam.
+There is an essential awareness of the components necessary for the formation and stability of crema.
+On the other hand, foams are well-known for being incredibly difficult to examine owing to their dynamics and the multitude of events co-occurring on the foam.

 Espresso is unquestionably a complex polyphasic liquid composed of (1) an emulsion of oil droplets, (2) a suspension of solid particles, and (3) the effervescence of gas bubbles that finally create a foam (Illy and Viani, 2005).